Gravitational Wave Generation via the Einstein-Langevin Equation

 \subsection{Discretization and Numerics}

-To similate the random walk of a particle governed by Eq. (\ref{langeq}), we model the dynamics as a series of ``kicks'' within the potential well described by $U({x})$ \cite{MacKay:2024}.
-These kicks are introduced by the Gaussian noise generator $\vartheta_2(t)$, while the negative gradient of $U(x)$ drives the particle back towards equilibrium at $x=0$.
-A visual aid of particle kicking in provided as Figure \ref{fig:barlinwell}.

-The randomness of these kicks follows the Gaussian distribution, forming a sequence of timesteps that represent the particle's jittering at each moment.
-To perform numerical simulations with Gaussian noise, we discretize Eq. (\ref{langeq}), approximating time derivatives as ratios over intervals:
+To simulate the random walk of a particle governed by e.g. Eq. (\ref{langeq}), we model the dynamics as a series of discrete ``kicks'' (or timesteps) within the potential well $U({x})$ \cite{MacKay:2024}.
+Each kick is introduced by the Gaussian noise generator $\zeta_2(t)$, while the negative gradient of the potential, $-\vec\nabla U(x)$, drives the particle back toward equilibrium at $x=0$.
+The stochasticity of these kicks follows a Gaussian distribution, forming a diffusive sequence of timesteps that represents the particle jittering at each moment.
+For numerical simulations, Eq. (\ref{langeq}) is discretized by approximating derivatives over finite intervals: